top of page

 How to Help Silent Members Join In

 • Allow thinking time.
-Let the silence hang for 5-10 seconds after discussion or asking a question.
+Let the group know the agenda when they arrive so they know when to expect a discussion time, and that everyone is encouraged to give feedback or opinions, as well as ask any questions.
+Let the silence hang for 5-10 seconds after asking a question.
 Many people need time to think and generate thoughts/answers.

 • Plan specific questions for silent members in areas you know they are comfortable with sharing and discussing.
 When using direct questions to draw out specific silent members, gently address them by name.
 This alerts them and gives them thinking time.
 Sometimes it helps to say, "Sarah, I always appreciate when you share and would love your thoughts."
 This allows them to speak without asking a direct question.

-• Be alert when people give non-verbal clues that they are about to speak.
+• Be alert.
+Take notice when people give non-verbal clues that they are about to speak.
 Common examples are the preparatory deep breath, a connection with the eyes or body movement.
 Simply by focusing on them when you catch these cues can encourage and give them confidence to share.
 Sometimes a non-threatening verbal invitation works as well.

 bottom of page